 Evaluating a Vendor Management System (VMS) provider can be a daunting process; however, to achieve immediate ROI on the technology and a long-lasting relationship with the VMS provider, business owners must ensure all aspects of their contingent workforce management needs are met by conducting an in-depth review of a provider's business model, core functions and differentiating competitive factors, integration capabilities and customer service offerings.

-An effective Vendor Management System will provide organizations with the technology to not only achieve cost savings within their contingent workforce program, but also ensure quality of workers and government compliance.
+An effective Vendor Management System will provide organizations with the technology to not only gain greater access to better worker data - but also achieve cost savings within their contingent workforce program and ensure quality of workers and government compliance.

 Searching for a VMS provider